 - Improvement plan and benefits: action plan, key benefits and potential barriers

-Specific analyses when used for evaluation
+Specific analyses of the evaluation

 A balance between objective and subjective assessments